Motor racing-'Ludicrous' to stage sprint race in Baku: Red Bull's Horner

 The sprint format involves qualifying on Friday for a 100km race on Saturday - with points awarded to the top eight - that sets the grid for the main grand prix on Sunday.

-Formula One is considering changes for the future, including turning Saturday into a standalone race.
+Formula One is considering changes for the future, including turning Saturday into a standalone race, but nothing has been finalised.

 "Hopefully, we can tidy up the format for these sprint races coming up, that they're a bit more dynamic," added Horner.